Allan Dias

 Having taken up a suggestion from a friend to play bass, the self-taught Dias soon progressed to jamming with East Coast jazz collective Eastern Sound Space Orchestra.
 He also gigged around New York with various club and house bands, backing the likes of Jean Knight and Tyrone Washington (Parliament).

 After becoming frustrated with the restrictions in playing for such outfits he travelled around Europe and Africa, before deciding to settle in London in the early 80s.
-Despite missing 'punk' – and coming from a completely different musical background – Dias found empathy with many of the players and would jam with the likes of Jimmy Pursey, Steve New & Bruce Smith.
+Despite missing 'punk' – and coming from a completely different musical background – Dias found empathy with many of the players and would jam with the likes of Jimmy Pursey, Steve New and Bruce Smith.
 He formed Viva Lula with David Lloyd (originally titled Uropa Lula), releasing four singles on Arista Records.
 Then toured with Brian Ferry before landing the PiL job; via his connections with Bruce Smith.

 Outside of PiL, Dias has also worked with Dawson Miller of Sun-Ra, Pharoah Sanders, James Blood Ulmer.
 1992 saw him credited with guitar on Adamski's ‘Naughty’ album.